Nanoissuperior/Simple-Nano-Node-Script/README.md

 - Please note you should only use this script from a trusted source.
 - You are responsible for the results of running this scipt on your server.
-- This script will run an apt upgrade, if you do not want this comment out the line.
+- This script may run an apt upgrade, if you do not want this comment out the line.
 - If you get stuck find me on discord and tell me.

 ## Node Requirements